Feeds:

 wall street

 Wall Street.
 Financial District of New York City.
 Home of the New York Stock Exchange.
 Metonym for the financial markets of the United States.
-Much to say about.
-But everything pretty well summarized by Wikipedia.
-For the record, it is not that exciting to be there.

 Read Full Post »